StockSharp/AlgoTrading/Designer/README.md

 This directory is organized to help you easily find and utilize various trading strategy examples:

-- **Schematic Examples**: Contains strategy examples created using the visual design features of Designer.
-These are primarily `.schematic` files that can be directly imported into Designer.
+- **Schematic Examples**: Contains strategy examples created using the [visual design features](https://doc.stocksharp.com/topics/designer/strategies/using_visual_designer.html) of Designer.
+These are primarily `.json` files that can be directly imported into Designer.
-- **C# Code Examples**: Includes strategy examples written in C# that demonstrate how to programmatically define trading logic within Designer.
+- **C# Code Examples**: Includes strategy examples [written in C#](https://doc.stocksharp.com/topics/designer/strategies/using_csharp.html) that demonstrate how to programmatically define trading logic within Designer.

 ## Purpose of the Examples

 The primary goals of providing these examples are:

-- **Educational Tool**: To help new and existing users of the Designer program learn through practical examples.
+- **Educational Tool**: To help new and existing users of the [Designer](https://doc.stocksharp.com/topics/designer.html) program learn through practical examples.
 - **Inspiration for Development**: To inspire users to develop and customize their own strategies by demonstrating various techniques and approaches.
 - **Community Engagement**: To encourage users to share their own examples and improvements, fostering a collaborative and supportive environment.